Pakistan Supreme Court to hear Christian woman's blasphemy case

 The case against Bibi followed accusations by two sisters who accused her of making derogatory remarks about Islam.

-Her lawyers say her neighbours had a grudge against Bibi because of an earlier dispute.
+Her lawyers say her neighbors had a grudge against Bibi because of an earlier dispute.

 Malook said key witnesses had not appeared during hearings by the High Court.